wxcctechsummit/holcct2100/labslive/lab3.md

 ### 2. Verify your inbound numbers are correctly setup on Calling
 - The inbound Numbers need to be added on Control Hub.
-- The telephony option on the location needs to be set to Intelepeer.
-- Settings page needs to have Intelepeer configured for subsequent locations created.

 ### 3. Create an inbound Voice Entry Point and Voice Queue
 - Login to Portal and create an inbound voice entry point and voice queue.
 (Provisioning > Entry Point / Queue).
 Create `EP_voice_wxcclab` and `Q_voice_wxcclab` respectively.